 However, that apart, voices are already being heard advocating that the laws that exist in 12 countries in the developed world (United Kingdom [the first where this technique was approved], Canada, Iceland, Sweden, Spain, Slovenia, Holland, Denmark, South Korea, New Zealand and Austria; in Switzerland, it is legalised but only up to day 7 of embryonic life) — which require the embryos to be destroyed before Day 14 of life when used in experiments — be amended to allow them to live for longer, thus expanding the possibilities of experimentation.

 I think there is no need to place special emphasis to denounce what this clear utilitarian ethical position means, since it justifies manipulating and destroying human embryos — human beings — based on the possible experimental benefits that might be achieved.

 These experiments, which use human beings for biomedical purposes, have repeatedly been compared with others conducted in the mid-twentieth century, which used prisoners of war subjected to very harsh external conditions, to thus assess their resilience and be able to draw conclusions that would later be of use for the army of the experimenters.
 This is something ethically reprehensible from any point of view.

-It is certain that many will opt for the importance that the experiments described in the article discussed might have for biomedicine, and even for their clinical application; on the other hand, there is no doubt either that experiments that involve the destruction of human embryos can be ethically justified in any way, however positive the results.
+It is certain that many will opt for the importance that the experiments described in the article discussed might have for biomedicine, and even for their clinical application; on the other hand, there is no doubt either that experiments that involve the destruction of human embryos can not be ethically justified in any way, however positive the results.